 Functions merror and merrora return an array of error statistics accumulated on all I/O nodes.
 At the same time, they reset the error counters at the I/O nodes.
-Statistics are accumulated for operating system I/O calls and listed according to open, close, creat, unlink, ftruncate, lseek, write and read local OS functions.
-The function prioerrora is a collective opera-tion which prints the error statistics to the standard output of the application.
+Statistics are accumulated for operating system I/O calls and listed according to the open, close, creat, unlink, ftruncate, lseek, write, and read functions of the local OS.
+The function prioerrora is a collective operation which prints the error statistics to the standard output of the application.